reeddunkle/reeddunkle.github.io/drafts/Python-Closures.md

 apply_five = apply_x(5)
 ```

-Can you write a simple examples that takes advantage of `apply_five`?
+Can you write a simple example that puts `apply_five` to use?
+Can you make other ex